jpaulm/javafbp-websockets/README.md

 This will display the message `WebSocketServer starting` on the console, followed by `server started successfully`.

-This particular test case only supports a client HTML5 script called `chat2.html` in `src/main/resources/scripts`.
-This script supports two commands which are sent over to the server logic:
+This particular test case supports two client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts`.
+As stated above, to run `chat2.html`, the option file: `C:Users\user_name\tlsparmfile.txt` must contain the string `TLS`.

+These scripts in turn support two commands which can be sent over to the server logic - other values will be rejected:

 - `complist` will cause the server to display the contents of any selected jar file (specified in the `Data` field), and
 - `namelist` will cause the server to just output 3 names of restaurants in my neighbourhood!